How one nonprofit is silencing 'lunch shamers'

 When I was a kid, it was the red lunch ticket.
 Today it's the plain cheese sandwich.
-In both instances the message is loud and clear — and humiliating: "This child does not have enough money for lunch."
+In both instances the message is loud, clear and humiliating: "This child does not have enough money for lunch."

 All across the country, public schools serve federally subsidized hot lunches to kids on a sliding scale based on financial need.
 When I was in school, the kids who got free or reduced-fee lunches "paid" for those lunches with a red ticket rather than the blue ticket given to kids whose parents paid the full fare.

-Note: Editor's note: This story has been updated with new information since it was published in September 2016.